 WatchRepair.net is the provider of a service on behalf of its clientele.
 By the customer (“you”) sending in your watch to WatchRepair.net (“us” or “we”), you are agreeing to all of the terms and conditions set forth herein.
 These terms, together with applicable additional terms and conditions, are terms of a legal agreement between you and WatchRepair.net, and are collectively referred to herein as the “Agreement”.

-Initial Engagement.
 By offering our FREE Pelican WatchRepairPak®, we take much of the worry and effort out of packing up and sending your watch off for repair and service.
 Request your FREE UPS® Express specially-designed protective Pelican WatchRepairPak® for you to safely ship your valuable time piece in for repair.
-Your Pelican WatchRepairPak® will arrive inside a USPS Priority Mail pak in 2 business days.
+Your Pelican WatchRepairPak® will arrive inside a USPS Priority Mail Pak in 2-3 business days.

-Your Pelican WatchRepairPak® will include instructions on how to package your watch for shipping.
+Your Pelican WatchRepairPak® will include printed instructions on how to package your watch for shipping.
 This is absolutely the safest and the most convenient way to ship your watch in for repair!
 Then simply drop it off at any UPS® location at no charge, compliments of WatchRepair.net.
 It will already have a prepaid UPS Express® shipping label so all you will need to do is drop it off and ask for a receipt.
-We will contact you either by email or by phone to let you know that your watch has arrived safely.
+Please let us know that you have turned the package over to UPS.
+When your watch has arrived safely, we will contact you either by email or by phone to let you know.

 Once our Master Timekeeper has had a chance to inspect your watch and diagnose the problem(s), we will contact you to confirm the estimate.
-(There is never a charge for the estimate, and if for any reason you decide not to proceed with the repair, WatchRepair.net will ship you back your watch.
-WatchRepair.net will ship you back your watch.
-Return shipping is only $29.95, plus $8.00 per thousand for insurance)
+(There is never a charge for the estimate, and if for any reason you decide not to proceed with the repair, WatchRepair.net will ship you back your watch).

 This privacy notice discloses the privacy practices for WatchRepair.net, LLC.

-Length of repair time.
-WatchRepair.net, LLC and its affiliates will do our best to completed work within 30 days.
+WatchRepair.net, LLC and its affiliates will do our best to complete work within 30 days.
 However, this estimated time of completion cannot be guaranteed due to the potential of parts being on backorder or the need to be located.
 Customer understands the length of repair time is not guaranteed, and will not hold WatchRepair.net, LLC responsible for any delays.

 certain conditions such as the possibility of completion within this time frame is not guaranteed as certain conditions such as backordered parts or the precise length of repair time.